Wednesday at 20.00

 And with Thomas Dausgaard's choice of the title Rabbia (rage), which Langgaard once used, the stage is set for an intense orchestral experience that takes us through the entire emotional spectrum.

-is a highlight among Anton Bruckner's symphonies that can best be compared to the experience of entering a large cathedral with infinitely high ceilings.
+Symphony No. 8 is a highlight among Anton Bruckner's symphonies that can best be compared to the experience of entering a large cathedral with infinitely high ceilings.

 Over the course of four full-grown movements, we move through a world characterized by mystery and death omens, which has earned the symphony the nickname "apocalypse".